switchboard-sdk/silerovad-whisperstt-example-android/INTEGRATION.md

 val engineId = result.value
 ```

+`STTPlayerExample.json` contains the audio graph defining the audio pipeline.

 ## Add Transcription listener

-Whisper STT Node emits transcribed event on transcribing speech to text, we need to add a listener to receive the event and associated data.
+Whisper STT Node emits `transcribed` event on transcribing speech to text, we need to add a listener to receive the event and associated data.

 ```
 val transcriptionListenerResult = Switchboard.addEventListener(